 Anyone interested in helping support the work of the United Nations Association and promoting UN values here in the UK is welcome to join the UNA-UK.
-If you live in the London and South-East Region you will then be assigned to one of the local branches closest to your home.
+If you live or work in the London and South-East Region you can also join those branches from the list below that are most convenient for you.

 If you wish to get involved with your local branch you need to apply to them separately as memberships of local branches are organised independently of membership of the UNA-UK.

 General ideas for branches can be found here.
 We are also sharing descriptions of activities from some individual branches:

 - Finding and Engaging Good Speakers (UNA Harpenden)